Collapse transition of a Lennard Jones polymer: Results and Discussion

 How the energy per monomer depends on $N$ at $\Theta_l$ is plotted in Fig.~\ref{fig:E_at_theta}.
 We fitted the two functions

-to the data with the predicted asymptotic behavior given by the first two terms of $f_l$.
+to the data with the predicted asymptotic behavior given by the first two terms of $f_l$ \cite{Cloizeaux}.
 Again, the value of $N_0$ is restricted by the smallest $N$ in the data and it does not change the quality of the fit by much.
 In any case, the functional form with logarithmic corrections fits the data better than the bare polynomial.
 For Fig.~\ref{fig:E_at_theta} all data are included ($N\ge3$) and $N_0=0.3$.
 With these conditions and $r_{\rm c}=\infty$ we obtain $e_l=-1.68774(4)$ and $e_p=-1.6890(1)$ while for $r_{\rm c}=2\sigma$ it is $e_l=-1.5445(1)$ and $e_p=-1.5460(2)$.

-Measuring the specific heat we had an opportunity to successfully verify our results by comparing to an earlier study \cite{Baumgaertner} of the same model \footnote{In this study the definition of the second virial coefficient for a gas of monomers was used which lead to Boyle temperatures different from the values presented here.}.
+We used the opportunity to successfully verify our results for the specific heat as function of temperature shown in Fig.~\ref{fig:C_at_theta}a by comparing to an earlier study \cite{Baumgaertner} of the same model \footnote{In this study the definition of the second virial coefficient for a gas of monomers was used which led to Boyle temperatures different from the values presented here.}.
 At the $\Theta$-temperature the specific heat is predicted \cite{Duplantier_EPL} to behave as $C/N\propto(\ln N/N_0)^{3/11}$.
-At first sight our data in Fig.~\ref{fig:C_at_theta} shows a very different picture and a linear dependence on $\ln N$, i.e., Gaussian chain behavior, seems to be apparent.
-However, deviations from this behavior are present at all sizes and, at $N\approx10^4$ the scaling finally changes to what might very well be the predicted behavior.
+At first sight our data in Fig.~\ref{fig:C_at_theta}b shows a very different picture and a linear dependence on $\ln N$, i.e., Gaussian chain behavior, seems to be apparent.
+However, deviations from this behavior are present at all sizes (see inset) and the scaling finally changes at $N\approx10^4$ to what might very well be the predicted behavior.
 We also see that small changes in the temperature, e.g., using $\Theta_p$ instead of $\Theta_l$ hardly changes the scaling.

 Finally we measured the temperature derivative of the specific heat at $\Theta$.
 This was done by fitting polynomials of first and second order to $C(T)$ on an interval $[3.85,3.93]$ containing $\Theta$ and taking their derivatives.
 Because for each size $N$ only few data points (temperatures) are available the error estimates themselves which were obtained through the fitting process are relatively uncertain.
 The results are shown in Fig.~\ref{fig:C_deriv_at_theta}.
 To our knowledge there is no analytical prediction for $\diff C(T)/\diff T$ since the partition function has not been developed beyond second order.
 The data suggest that in the limit of long chains $\diff C(T)/\diff T|_{T=\Theta}/N\propto N^{1/2}$, however, a straightforward fit of a polynomial in powers of $N^{-1/2}$ to $\diff C(T)/\diff T|_{T=\Theta}/N^{3/2}$ does not work very well and we suspect that logarithmic corrections could play a role here as well.